- THE COCKTAIL CRITERIA

 - Creativity – 10 points

 Competitors’ presentations must be in a Microsoft PowerPoint, Key Notes or PDF format.
 Competitors reaching the Global Final must complete a promotional summary sheet with the information required by the judges to understand the promotional limitations of the market in which the competitor operates; the level of support provided by the local Bacardi Company, and the personal achievements of each competitor in establishing their BACARDÍ® Legacy cocktail.
-The information on the Promotional Plan and, where applicable, the promotional summary sheet must match, and both of these documents must be delivered to the BACARDÍ® Legacy organizing committee, on a USB pen-drive by the date and time stipulated, with no exceptions.
+The information on the Cocktail Campaign and, where applicable, the promotional summary sheet must match, and both of these documents must be delivered to the BACARDÍ® Legacy organizing committee, on a USB pen-drive by the date and time stipulated, with no exceptions.

 Specific information about the ownership and usage rights of any cocktail name, recipe, drink story, cocktail or competitor photography, as well as the right of using the name and the images of the competitor taken during the Competition are detailed in the Terms and Conditions.